Haslingden: The Public Hall

-Haslingden was once connected to Accrington and Bury by railway (Rush, 1983).
-The East Lancashire Railway built a station here, which remained open to passengers under British Railways until 7 November 1960 and to goods until 2 November 1964.
-The withdrawal of the passenger service was therefore not a victim of Dr. Beeching.
-The Bury – Accrington line itself remained in use until December 1966.
-Much of the trackbed of the railway is no longer visible, with the A56 by-pass built over it between Grane Road and Blackburn Road, however, the line can still be traced through Helmshore towards Stubbins where several magnificent viaducts still remain.
-The East Lancashire Railway Preservation Society was originally established at Helmshore Station in the mid 1960s with the aim of reopening the railway line to Stubbins, the project was abandoned with the organisation relocating to Bury in the 1970s and eventually reopening the Rawtenstall to Bury line.

-The nearest National Rail station is 4 miles away, in Accrington.
-A regular service from Rawtenstall to Manchester has been proposed, using the Heritage East Lancashire Railway terminus station.

 Other notable places

-The town centre is home to the famous Big Lamp originally erected in 1841 and from where all distances in Haslingden are measured, although the original lamp has been replaced by a replica, the original being lost after being taken to America.
-Cissy Green's Bakery can be found on Deardengate.
-People visit from across Lancashire to sample the handmade pies which are still made to the original 1920s recipe.
-To the north of the town is the Holland's Pies factory, and Winfield's, a large warehouse-style retail development selling footwear and clothing, and promoting itself as a family day out.
+The town centre is home to the famous Big Lamp, originally erected in 1841 and is from where all distances in Haslingden are measured, although the original lamp has been replaced by a replica; the original was lost after being taken to America.
+Cissy Green's Bakery can be found on Deardengate; their handmade pies are still made to the original 1920s recipe.
+To the north of the town is the Holland's Pies factory and Winfield's, a large warehouse-style retail development promotes itself as a family day out.
 Haslingden's War Memorial is unusual in that it has no names recorded on it.
-To the northeast there is a 2 kW digital television transmitter serving a wide area.

 Chris Aspin writes of the haunting of Tor View, a house no longer standing that was situated behind the Rose & Crown pub on Manchester Road.
-Young Emma Walton died in the 1840s after a tragic love affair.
-This story was reported in 1956 by Joseph Braddock in his book Haunted Houses, where the author claimed to have had first-hand experiences of the ghost.
+Young Emma Walton died in the 1840s after a tragic love affair; this story was reported in 1956 by Joseph Braddock in his book Haunted Houses, where the author claimed to have had first-hand experiences of the ghost.